Hkamti Township: Geography

 Hkamti Township is situated in Hkamti District in the Sagaing Region of northwestern Burma.
 The township is bordered by Nanyun Township to the north, Lahe Township to the northwest, Lay Shi Township to the southwest, Homalin Township to the south, and borders the Kachin State townships of Tanai Township to the northeast and Hpakan Township to the east and southeast.

 The township is dominated by the Chindwin River and areas of thick forest.
 The Nam Tonhtun flows into the Chindwin to the southeast of Hkamti Town after meandering around the village of Aung Myay.
 The Nam Samun and Nam Saukpa streams flow into the Chindwin to the north and south of the village of Kaunghein respectively.
 The Nam Kadon flows into the Chindwin near Kadi-thingan in the Seinnan village tract.
 The Nam Za-wu begins in the hamlet of Sunzo (Sun So) in Saung Lin village tract and enters the Chindwin at the village of Mepok (Mei Poke).
 The Natyesan Chaung flows into the Chindwin in the south of township near Minsin.
 Other streams include the Nam Pilin, Nam Sake and the Nam Le.

+The Hkamti site SW of the Hukawng basin is also an important site for Burmese amber in palaeontology.
+The site has been determined to be significantly older, dating to the early Albian around ca. 110 million years ago and is therefore considered distinct.